 How to Properly Install Insulation in Your Dog House

-Remember, bigger dogs might need less insulation than smaller ones or those with thin coats12.
+Remember, bigger dogs might need less insulation than smaller ones or those with thin coats.
 Regular grooming helps keep their coat warm.
-Giving them extra food in winter helps them stay warm and healthy12.
+Giving them extra food in winter helps them stay warm and healthy.

 Weatherproofing Your DIY Dog House